IldikoMakra/citybike-app/README.md

 ## Technologies

-NodeJS Express, MongoDB and ReactJS
+NodeJS Express, MongoDB and ReactJS - Responsivity added with Bootstrap

 Only one month data has been imported to MongoDB for the purpose of demonstration, due to the free available size restictions on Atlas DB service.